-Urgent cases and emergencies will always be seen.
+Kirby Road Surgery will always endeavour to help our patient’s in any way they can.
 You can see any one of the doctors, although it is better for you to see the same doctor each time you attend.
 There may be times when your usual doctor is not available, due to holidays, study leave, teaching or illness.
 On these occasions patients will be seen by another doctor.
 If the problem is not urgent then you can make an appointment with their usual doctor when they return.

 Mornings 8.00am or 8:30am – 11:30am

 All clinics are by appointment only